Water authorities send equipment to Ukraine

-The water authorities have responded positively to a request from the European Union and the Ministry of Foreign Affairs (BUZA) to provide material assistance to Ukraine, which has been affected by the destruction of the Kachovka dam.
+The water authorities have responded positively to a request from the European Union and the Ministry of Foreign Affairs (BUZA) to provide material aid to Ukraine, which has been affected by the destruction of the Kachovka dam.
 In the short term, the water authorities will supply boats, rafts, life buoys, and pumps.
-The Noorderzijlvest water authority is supplying the following equipment: 50 waders, 14 life jackets, and approximately 200 meters of box barriers (which can be used to temporarily hold back water).
+Noorderzijlvest Water Authority the following equipment: 50 waders, 14 life jackets, and approximately 200 meters of box barriers (which can be used to temporarily block water).

 Emergency aid